QueensEngSoc/dibs-wrapper/README.md

 Once this is done, all you have to do is type `npm run debug` into a shell to start the app using Webpack and Babel.
 Note: the old way of starting the app using `npm start` is deprecated.

 ### For Windows users
+If this is your first time running the server you'll have to run the following command:
+`npm install -g win-node-env`

 Once this is done, all you have to do is type `npm run debug:windows` into CMD to start the app using Webpack and Babel.
 Note: the old way of starting the app using `node app.js` no longer works.

 ### Dependencies